Superman: Earth One: Volume Three

 The events depicted in Volume Three occur a week after those of Volume Two.
 After General Samsa's removal on Borada, the United Nations grows increasingly concerned over Superman.
 Dr. Alexander Luthor and his wife, Alexandra, play the footage of Superman's battle with Tyrell, revealing that Superman is vulnerable to red solar radiation.
 In an unspecified desert, an extraterrestrial ship lands.
-A mysterious humanoid figure appears, and begins to develop powers under Earth's yellow sun.
+A mysterious humanoid figure appears and begins to develop powers under Earth's yellow sun.
 He then tests his powers on a group of soldiers that appear before him, killing them all with ease.

-Meanwhile, Clark and Lisa celebrate the latter obtaining a job as a model.
+Meanwhile, Clark and Lisa celebrate, the latter obtaining a job as a model.
 Unbeknownst to them, Lisa accidentally drops one of her earrings on Clark's couch.
-At The Daily Planet, Clark and Jim discuss why Lois is investigating his past.
-Jim reveals to Clark that Lois is jealous of Clark's Superman story.
+At the Daily Planet, Clark and Jim discuss why Lois is investigating his past.
+Jim reveals to Clark that Lois is jealous of Clark's Superman coverage.
 Lois subsequently warns Superman that she learned from her uncle, a United Nations delegate, that the U.N. is developing fail-safes against Superman.
 Clark decides to confront Lois over what he found out from his family and friends.
 She reveals that she has ceased her investigation because she now sees Clark is a decent person of good character, and not the type of individual to fabricate a story.

 Lisa has her landlord, Mr. Abrahm, open Clark's apartment door to find her earring.
 After she retrieves it, she finds Clark's costume in his closet, thus learning that he is Superman.
-She later tries to imply to Clark what she has learned, but he initially does not understand what she is trying to convey until later.
-When Superman later goes to the scene of a collapsing bridge, another super-powered being named Zod-El appears, who says he is Superman's biological uncle.
-Zod claims that he has been searching for Kal-El ever since Krypton exploded.
+She later tries to imply to Clark what she has learned, but he initially does not understand until later.
+When he later goes to the scene of a collapsing bridge, another super-powered being named Zod-El appears, claiming to be Superman's biological uncle.
+Zod claims that he has been searching for Kal-El since Krypton exploded.
 Though Superman is glad that he is not the only survivor of Krypton, he is skeptical of whether Zod is an ally.
 Elsewhere, Lois discovers melted rods from the bridge and then video footage of an unidentified flying man prior of its collapse.